PoorHttp/PoorWSGI/README.rst

         httpd = make_server('127.0.0.1', 8080, app)
         httpd.serve_forever()

-You can use python wsgiref.simple_server for test it:
+You can use Python's wsgiref.simple_server to test it:

 .. code-block::